The fourth moment of Dirichlet $L$-functions at the central value: The -function

 \begin{lemma} Let $h,l,q$ be three integers satisfying $(h,lq)=1$ and $\chi_0$ be the principal character modulo $q$.
 For any given $\lambda\in\mathbb{C}$, we have

 and

-\end{lemma} \begin{proof} We show the second identity in full details, and the treatment of the first identity is identical.
-For the sums on the right-hand side of the second identity, we sum over $v$ first, which is
+\end{lemma} \begin{proof} We show the second identity in full details only, because the treatment of the first identity is similar and easier.
+For the sums on the right-hand side of the second identity, we sum over $v$ first to see that the sum vanishes unless $lq\mid n+uh$, in which case it equals $lq$.
+Thus, after an exchange of the summation, the right-hand side evolves into